A hands-on extension and mentoring program to ignite girls’ passion in science, technology, engineering and mathematics.

 Curious Minds is jointly administered by the Australian Mathematics Trust and Australian Science Innovations.

-Curious Minds is part of the Summer Schools for Science, Technology, Engineering and Maths (STEM) project and is funded by the Australian Government Department of Education and Training through the Restoring the Focus on STEM program (initiative) and the Department of the Prime Minister and Cabinet.
+Curious Minds is part of the Summer Schools for Science, Technology, Engineering and Maths (STEM) project and is funded by the Australian Government Department of Education through the Restoring the Focus on STEM program (initiative) and the Department of the Prime Minister and Cabinet.